Contents

 • Intent detection and auto-response rules

-• Revenue attribution tracking on support interactions
+• Revenue attribution on support interactions

 • Macros with dynamic variables